tyson-nw/Neosys/database/sources/SRD/SRD.md

 ### Rope of Climbing
 _Tier 1_

-As a [[#Bonus Action]] you can command the rope to fasten itself to an object within 60ft.
+As a [[#Swift Act]] you can command the rope to fasten itself to an object within 60ft.

 ### Slippers of the Spider
 _Tier 1, Attunement_